The following basic how tos are intended to help you get started using Java in IntelliJ IDEA.

 Making the Java API accessible to your code

-When writing in Java, you, generally, reuse (i.e. reference) the Java API classes.
+When writing in Java, you, generally, reuse (that is, reference) the Java API classes.
 These classes are available in a JDK.
 So, to make the Java API accessible to your code, you should download and then specify your JDK:

 Creating a folder structure for your package or specifying a package prefix